 It seems that the answer for the question “is tobacco worse than weed” has been found.
 Nope.
 Unfortunately, Mary Jane also produces tar when smoked, which includes almost the same elements as tobacco.
 And there is no clear-cut answer which one does less harm.
 For example, a study of Canadian researchers shows that when comparing smoking joint vs cigarette, cannabis gives 20 times more ammonia than tobacco, and up to 5 times more of prussic acid, nitrogen oxide, and various aromatic amines.
 At the same time, there are less PAHs in marijuana mainstream smoke.
 Sidestream one, however, is much more concentrated.

-As well as cigarettes, joints pose great danger to lungs, heart, brain, and they can cause the development of malignant tumors.
 Some effects are more evident in marijuana smoking, others manifest themselves brighter in tobacco.
 For example, the oncogenic actions of marijuana are proved to be lower than those of tobacco, but the heart suffers more when people smoke weed.
 Basing on the existing scientific evidence, we’ll see what systems are damaged and when, and what are the biggest risks of pot and baccy.
 Some of the studies are rather controversial, still they provide data that can help us see the difference between two products.

 A molecular biologist from the University of Colorado Robert Melamede examined the influence of both substances and tried to understand what is more harmful cigarettes or weed.
 He came to a conclusion that cigarettes cause more lung cancer deaths than joints.
 His research emphasizes that despite the huge similarity in the chemical content, two products have one but significant difference — their active ingredients.
 Nicotine for cigarettes and cannabinoids for weed, to be more specific.
 These bioactive agents produce different pharmacological effects, and this may be the reason for tobacco to bear higher tumor-causing risks.